Frances Velay Women and Science Research Fellowship Program

 Program participants receive a $5,100 stipend.

-The Frances Velay Women and Science Fellowship program is open to current Stony Brook women undergraduates who are US citizens and/or permanent residents, are committed to doing research full-time in a STEM field for 10 weeks in the summer under the supervision of a faculty mentor, and are pursuing majors and proposing research in the following eligible areas: Astronomy, Biochemistry, Biology, Chemistry, Earth & Space Sciences, Engineering Chemistry, Geology, and/or Physics.
-Please note that seniors graduating in May/August 2022 are not eligible to apply.
+The Frances Velay Women and Science Fellowship program is open to current Stony Brook women undergraduates who are US citizens and/or permanent residents, are committed to doing research full-time, in-person, in a STEM field for 10 weeks in the summer under the supervision of a faculty mentor, and are pursuing majors and proposing research in the following eligible areas: Astronomy, Biochemistry, Biology, Chemistry, Earth & Space Sciences, Engineering Chemistry, Geology, and/or Physics.
+Please note that seniors graduating in May/August 2024 are not eligible to apply.
 A GPA of 3.0 and or above is recommended.

 Applicants should identify a faculty mentor who has agreed to supervise the project*;